|

 for evaluation purposes (Ross, Smith, Casey, Johnson, & Bond, 1994).

-CURRENT RESEARCH ON THE QUALITY OF SFA PROGRAM IMPLEMENTATIONRecent research on SFA has also begun to focus
+CURRENT RESEARCH ON THE QUALITY OF SFA PROGRAM IMPLEMENTATION

 on issues of program implementation in addition to student achievement outcomes.